 As part of my training for an OCST Supervision Diploma, I am looking for UK based CNHC Registrants who would like to participate in FREE online, email or telephone Supervision as an individual or as part of a small group.
 The sessions are flexible and will comprise of one to one 60 minute long supervisions for a minimum of seven sessions, once a week or every two weeks.
 Small group sessions (three to five therapists per group) will be 90 minutes in duration or a minimum of eight sessions spread over three months or as the group agrees.

-The closing date for recruiting participants is 31 May 2022.
+The closing date for recruiting participants has been extended to 30 June 2022.
 However, those who are recruited as voluntary participants earlier may start their supervision sessions prior to this date.

 As a professional Complementary Therapist I have over 30 years’ experience, running two Complementary practices with an MSc in Advanced Complementary Medicine Research and Practice.
 Following five UK national lockdowns (2020/2021) due to the COVID-19 pandemic, and using findings from my published 2021 research study, I launched my online Complementary Therapy consultation service which identified a gap in Complementary Therapy supervision, leading to my current training as a specialist Complementary Therapy Supervisor.